clan-lol/clan-core/inventory/README.md

 ```
 nixosConfig < machine_module        < inventory
 ---------------------------------------------
-nixos   < borgbackup            + borgbackup-static > UI
+nixos   < borgbackup            <- inventory <-> UI

         creates the config      Maps from high level services to the borgbackup clan module
-        for ONE machine
+        for ONE machine         Inventory is completely serializable.
+                                UI can interact with the inventory to define machines, and services
+                                Defining Users is out of scope for the first prototype.
 ```

 - [ ] Why do we need 2 modules?